synapticloop/copyrightr/README.md

 > A simple plugin to update the copyright years in a selection of files

-copyrightr updates the copyright year throughout the files

-This will also log a warning if no copyright line is found in one of the included files.
+This plugin will either update the copyright years in to included filesets, or will log information to the console as a preview to the changes.

 ## Warning